Daydreamer

 There is plenty of downhill skiing in Connecticut to enjoy and the resorts are merely a car ride away.
 Mohawk Mountain in Cornwall, Mount Southington in the Plantsville section of Southington, Ski Sundown in New Hartford, Woodbury Ski Area in Woodbury and Powder Ridge Park in Middlefield.

-I love Ski Mount Southington
+I love sking at Mount Southington Ski

 Ice Skating